zenitechcs/repomix/README.md

 # Process a remote repository and output to a `output` directory
 docker run -v ./output:/app -it --rm ghcr.io/yamadashy/repomix --remote https://github.com/yamadashy/repomix
 ```

-Once you have generated the packed file, you can use it with Generative AI tools like Claude, ChatGPT, and Gemini.

 ### Prompt Examples
 Once you have generated the packed file with Repomix, you can use it with AI tools like Claude, ChatGPT, and Gemini.
 Here are some example prompts to get you started: